revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 **Disadvantages**:

-- You need to specify how many elements you're going to store in your array ahead of time and We can not increase or decrease the size of the Array after creation.
+- You need to specify how many elements are you going to store in your array ahead of time and we can not increase or decrease the size of the Array after creation.
 - You have to shift the other elements to fill in or close gaps, which takes worst-case O(n) time.

   </details>